Waiting (Kian song)

-"Waiting" is a song by Australian singer-songwriter Kian.
-It released in July 2018 and has peaked at number 15 on the ARIA Singles Chart.
+"Waiting" is a song by Australian singer-songwriter Kian, released independently on 18 July 2018, before later being re-released by EMI Music Australia and Republic Records on 30 November 2018.

-At the ARIA Music Awards of 2019, the song was nominated for Song of the Year.
+"Waiting" peaked at number 15 on the ARIA Singles Chart and was certified 3× Platinum in Australia in 2019.

-At the APRA Music Awards of 2020, "Waiting" won the Most Performed Australian Work of the Year and Most Performed Alternative Work of the Year.
+"Waiting" has been the recipient of various awards and nominations, winning Kian the 2018 Triple J Unearthed High Competition, Most Performed Australian Work of the Year and Most Performed Alternative Work of the Year at the 2020 APRA Music Awards, and receiving a nomination for Song of the Year at the 2019 ARIA Awards.

 Background and release

-Kian stepped into the spotlight singing on the chorus of Baker Boy's debut single "Cloud 9" in May 2017.
-Following the release of "Cloud 9", Kian released "Too Far Gone" in February 2018.
-In July 2018, Kian released "Waiting" a song he wrote in 2016, at the age of 14.
+Brownfield first emerged as the featured vocalist on the chorus of Baker Boy's debut single "Cloud 9", in 2017.
+Kian's subsequently released his debut single "Too Far Gone", a collaboration with Vince the Kid, in 2018.

-Kian said "It's about that feeling of uncertainty when you don't know if they like you back – I know it's childish but I reckon everyone has found themselves in this insecure hole at some point in their lives no matter what age.
+The song was written by Brownfield, aged 14, alongside Melbourne songwriter and producer Jerome Farah in 2016, and recorded in 2017–2018.
+Brownfield subsequently independently released "Waiting" on 18 July 2018.
+Brownfield said of the song: "It's about that feeling of uncertainty when you don't know if they like you back – I know it's childish but I reckon everyone has found themselves in this insecure hole at some point in their lives no matter what age.
 Hidden within the lyrics are some things that relate to me personally along with metaphorical things to move the story along."

-In August 2018, the song was announced as the winner of the Triple J Unearthed competition.
-In November 2018, Kian signed a new recording deal with EMI Music Australia and Universal's Republic Records for the rest of the world.
-The single was re-released on 30 November 2018.
+On 15 August 2018, the song was announced as the winner of the 2018 Triple J Unearthed High Competition.
+In November 2018, Kian signed a new recording deal with EMI Music Australia and Universal's Republic Records, who handled global distribution outside of Australia.
+"Waiting" was subsequently re-released on 30 November 2018.

+Commercial performance

+"Waiting" was certified 3× Platinum in Australia on 11 November 2019, for shipments exceeding 210,000 track-equivalent units.